sbtourist/nimrod/README.md

 It currently provides the following features:

-* Pre-defined and on-the-fly registration of log files.
 * Continuous logs processing for metrics extraction.
-* Different types of metrics with fundamental statistical information and time-series-like history.
+* Different types of metrics with fundamental statistical information, time-series history, and (optional) random sampling.
 * Web-based, Javascript-friendly JSON-over-HTTP server, with default support for Cross Origin Resource Sharing on GET requests.

 # Metrics